 In chronological order: Black Beauty by Anna Sewell and A Wrinkle in Time by Madeleine L’Engle, when I was a child because they transported me into other worlds and taught me the power of storytelling.
 In my young adulthood, I discovered Marianne Williamson’s A Return to Love, which opened up a new awareness of spirituality beyond my traditional Jewish-agnostic upbringing and felt like a deep awakening in my soul.

-In my professional and artistic life, Rimsky-Korsakov’s Principles of Orchestration was a dog-eared staple at my workstation for a decade, and
+In my professional and artistic life, Rimsky-Korsakov’s Principles of Orchestration was a dog-eared staple at my workstation for a decade, and I often return to The Essential Rumi, translated by Coleman Barks and John Moyne, for timeless wisdom and inspiration.

 Do you have any quotes you live by or think of often?